E4crypt3d/UsernameScraperTool/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have any suggestions for improvement, feel free to create an issue or pull request.

+***DISCLAIMER**: This tool is for educational purposes only.
+The author and contributors are not responsible for any misuse or illegal activity caused by this tool.
+Use this tool at your own risk.
+The results provided by this tool may not be 100% accurate and should be taken as a guide only.
+Use of this tool may violate the terms of service of the websites it targets.
+The author and contributors are not responsible for any violations.*